stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

   Antoine Poinsot [posted][Antoine post] to Delving Bitcoin about modeling stale block rates and how block propagation time affects a miner's revenue as a function of its hashrate.
 In the post he setup a base-case scenario which miners act realistically (default Bitcoin Core).
-This lead to a revenue proportional to their share of hashrate.
+This led to a revenue proportional to their share of hashrate.
 He then outlines two situations in which a block goes stale.
 The situations were either another miner found a block before this miner or another miner found a block after this miner.
-  Poinsot pointed out that between these two situations a block is more likley to become stale in the first one, he suggests that miners prefer to hear about others' blocks faster than publishing their own.
-Later in the post he computes by exactly how much does the probability increase and found that if a mining operation with 5EH/s can expect a revenue of $91M and if blocks took 10 seconds to propogate the revenue would increase by $100k.
+  Poinsot pointed out that between these two situations a block is more likely to become stale in the first one, he suggests that miners prefer to hear about others' blocks faster than publishing their own.
+Later in the post he computes by exactly how much does the probability increase and found that if a mining operation with 5EH/s can expect a revenue of $91M and if blocks took 10 seconds to propagate the revenue would increase by $100k.

 {:#bip3}
 - **BIP3 and the BIP process:** In 2025, work on the Updated BIP Process